Lazlow Jones: Grand Theft Auto series

 Lazlow is the host of radio station Integrity 2.0 in Grand Theft Auto IV (2008) and Grand Theft Auto: Episodes from Liberty City (2009).
 Integrity's sole program consists of his on-site reporting from around Liberty City.
 The content of this show is more profane than previous installments, with the character's justification being that he's "fed up with the system."
 He provides the ZiT! service, where listeners can request the artist and title of the song currently playing on the radio.
 He is also credited among others for creating the conversations of pedestrians in Liberty City.
 He has an in-game criminal record, as can be seen in the Liberty City Police Department database.

-On 15 September 2013, Lazlow presented a special radio show alongside Pete Donaldson on Absolute Radio in the United Kingdom to celebrate the launch of Grand Theft Auto V. He confirmed that he had been working on the game for the last five years.
+On September 15, 2013, Lazlow presented a special radio show alongside Pete Donaldson on Absolute Radio in the United Kingdom to celebrate the launch of Grand Theft Auto V. He confirmed that he had been working on the game for the last five years.
 He appears in the game as a co-host of the talk radio show called Chattersphere and as the host of the TV talent competition Fame or Shame.
 He makes his first on-screen appearance in the series in the mission "Fame or Shame" in which he is chased and threatened by protagonists Michael De Santa and Trevor Philips.
-He also appears in person in other missions, including one in which Michael physically assaults him.
+He also appears in person during the mission "Reuniting the Family" where Michael physically assaults Lazlow by giving him multiple tattoos and piercings.
 In 2018, he makes a brief appearance in some missions of the After Hours update in Grand Theft Auto Online.
 Afterwards, he is seen having fun or despair in the player's nightclub (which was included with the update) depending on the club's popularity.

 He has arranged voice cameos in the Grand Theft Auto series for several key figures from the magazine 2600: The Hacker Quarterly, including Emmanuel Goldstein, Bernie S. and Kevin Mitnick.